jayarehart/EC-Bootcamp-SE/Reducing/Design Strategies.md

 ![[Reduction Strategy Curve.png]]

 # Hierarchy of Decision Making
 There is a hierarchy that can be followed when thinking about reductions.
-First, building less, and reusing more is a first guiding philosophy.
-Next, using low carbon systems.
-Following, designing efficiently.
-And lastly using low carbon materials.
+First, building less, and reusing more is a first guiding principle.
+Next, use low carbon systems.
+Third, design efficiently.
+And lastly, use low carbon materials.

 ![[Reduction Strategy Hierarchy.png]]